-North Georgia Technical College must utilize COMPASS or ASSET, the TCSG-approved assessment instruments, when evaluating students for program readiness.
-However, in the place of COMPASS or ASSET, North Georgia Technical College may accept a student's official SAT or ACT if the scores meet the college program's required minimums.
-If a student's SAT or ACT scores do not meet the college's program minimums for regular admission, a student must be assessed using the ASSET or COMPASS.
+North Georgia Technical College must utilize ACCUPLACER, the TCSG-approved assessment instrument, when evaluating students for program readiness.
+However, in the place of ACCUPLACER, North Georgia Technical College may accept a student's official SAT or ACT if the scores meet the college program's required minimums.
+If a student's SAT or ACT scores do not meet the college's program minimums for regular admission, a student must be assessed using ACCUPLACER if the student has not started learning support classes already.
 Assessment results will be valid for placement purposes for a period of 60 months.
 Postsecondary level math and/or English with a grade of "C" or better may be used in lieu of the placement test.